 PHYSICAL THERAPY & OCCUPATIONAL THERAPY-HAND THERAPY AT MISSOULA BONE & JOINT

-- All new patients receive a comprehensive evaluation and treatment plan developed by a licensed physical therapist/occupational therapist in coordination with our physicians and PAs.
-Our goal is to improve how our patients function at home and at work.
+All new patients receive a comprehensive evaluation and individualized treatment plan developed by a licensed physical therapist/occupational therapist in coordination with our physicians and PAs.
+Our goal is to improve how our patients function at home, at work, with sports, and recreationally.

 To schedule a physical therapy or hand therapy appointment, call our Missoula office at (406) 542-4702 or Request an appointment online.